- DMA, University of Cincinnati College-Conservatory of Music

 Conducting, Choral Literature and Methods; Renaissance Music History

-Tom Merrill is Chair of the Department of Music & Theatre and Director for Choral Activities at Xavier University, where he conducts the Concert Choir and the Edgecliff Vocal Ensemble.
-He teaches courses in music history, music theory, conducting and secondary choral methods.
+Tom Merrill is Professor of Music and Director of the School of Arts and Innovation at Xavier University, where he conducts the Edgecliff Vocal Ensemble.
+He has taught courses in music history, music theory, conducting and secondary choral methods.
 Merrill is the Director of Music at the Pleasant Ridge Presbyterian Church in Cincinnati and serves as the Vice-President of the American Choral Directors Association Central Division.
 He has served on the board of ChoralNet and is a past president of the Ohio Choral Directors Association.
 He has also served on the committees of three Central Division conventions as well as High School and Boy Choir R&S chair for Ohio.

 He holds a Bachelor of Music Education degree from Rhodes College, Memphis, Tennessee; Master's degrees in Choral Conducting and Musicology from The Shepherd School of Music at Rice University in Houston, Texas; and a Doctor of Musical Arts degree in choral conducting from the University of Cincinnati College-Conservatory of Music.
 His teachers include Allen Pote, Tony Lee Garner, Anne Schnoebelen, Gwyn Richards, John Leman, Elmer Thomas and Earl Rivers.
 He studied with Dale Warland and was chosen to participate as a chorus member of the Oregon Bach Festival in the 1985 anniversary year.